 Even the antique-styled wall mount faucet on the farm sink boasts a special side spray with hose for easy rinsing.
 This well-appointed kitchen manages to strike just the right balance between traditional and contemporary styles.

-If you would like to know more about this project or the work that Southfen performs, please email me.
+If you would like to know more about this project or the work that Southfen performs, please email us.